paldhous/ucb/2017/dataviz/md_raw/class4.md

 ![](img/class4_21.jpg)

-Back in the `History` tab, you should now see two commits:
+In the `History` tab, you should now see two commits:

 ![](img/class4_22.jpg)

-So far you have committed the change on your local computer, but you haven't pushed it to GitHub, To do that, click the `Sync` button at top right.
+So far you have committed the change on your local computer, but you haven't pushed it to GitHub, To do that, click the `Push to origin` link at top right.

 Go to the project page on the GitHub website, refresh your browser if necessary, and see that there are now two commits, and the `index.html` file is in the remote repo:

 ![](img/class4_23.jpg)

-#### Make a new branch, make a pull request, and merge with master
+#### Make a new branch, edit, and merge with master

-Back in GitHub Desktop, click on the new branch button at top left, and create a new branch called `test-branch`:
+Back in GitHub Desktop, click on `Branch>New Branch` from the top menu, and create a new branch called `test-branch`:

 ![](img/class4_24.jpg)

-You can now switch between your two branches using the button to the immediate right of the new branch, which will display either `master` or `test-branch`.
+You can now switch between your two branches using the `Current Branch` dropdown menu.
 Do pay close attention to which branch you are working in!

-Here I am working in the test branch, having made the edit below:

 ![](img/class4_25.jpg)